-Although our projects are successfully completed in the DR at this time, we highly suggest those looking for volunteer positions check on availability of projects on line with the Peace Corp and other non-profit groups.
-Below is information regarding Mundo’s volunteering projects in the DR.
+Although our projects are successfully completed in the DR at this time, we highly suggest those looking for volunteer positions check on availability of projects on line with the Peace Corp and other non-profit volunteer groups.
+Below is information regarding Mundo’s volunteering past volunteer projects in the DR.

 Sharon and Clark, Mundo Exchange volunteers and director, Joan Williams, and the Peace Corp teamed to help a very, very small and impoverished rural community in the Dominican Republic.
 Sharon, Clark and Joan Williams met with community leaders and were asked to find volunteers to improve educational and technology opportunities for students at the local elementary school.
 Supplies were taken and are being used currently.